-The Board may, from time to time as needed, convene and conduct electronic board meetings.
-For the purpose of this policy, an "electronic board meeting" is defined as a meeting convened and conducted in accordance with the Act by means of a conference using electronic communications by which all participants participate by audible oral communication.
+The Board may, from time to time as needed, convene and conduct electronic meetings.
+For the purpose of this policy, an "electronic meeting" is defined as a Board meeting that some or all Board members attend through an electronic video, audio, or both video and audio connection, as provided in the Act at § 52-4-207.